-Last night, Catherine the Duchess of Cambridge attended her first solo event as a member of the royal family, attending a dinner at Clarence House for the Prince of Wales’ charity In Kind Direct.
+On October 26th 2014, Catherine the Duchess of Cambridge conducted her first solo event as a member of the royal family.
+She attended a dinner at Clarence House for the Prince of Wales’ charity, In Kind Direct.

 Kate stood in as a last minute replacement for the Prince of Wales, who needed to fly to Saudi Arabia to pay his respects after the death of Crown Prince Sultan.